-In December 2018, the FDA accepted our Investigational New Drug application for the initiation of a Phase Ib clinical trial of DM199 in patients with moderate or severe CKD caused by Type I or Type II diabetes, and in February 2019, we initiated dosing patients in this study.
-The results from this Phase Ib study will assist us in the design of upcoming Phase II studies in patients suffering from rare diseases and CKD.
-The DM199 drug levels from this Phase Ib study will also help determine the optimal dose levels for testing in the Phase II studies.
+In December 2018, the FDA accepted our Investigational New Drug application for the initiation of a Phase Ib clinical trial of DM199 in patients with moderate or severe CKD caused by Type I or Type II diabetes.
+We initiated dosing patients in this study in February 2019, released interim results in June 2019, and completed enrollment in July 2019.
+The results from this Phase Ib study have been used to design the upcoming Phase II studies in patients suffering from rare and significant unmet causes of CKD.